archangel4031/ObjDetectCrop/README.md

 This is a project that uses YOLOv5 model to detect objects in an image.
 It also crops the detected objects into separate images.
 The user interface is built using [Gradio](https://gradio.app/).

+An alternate implementation of this project is available under [alt](https://github.com/archangel4031/ObjDetectCrop/tree/main/alt).

 ## Usage

 Run the following command to start the demo: